agrc/gis.utah.gov/_posts/2023-3-13-collaborative-trailheads.md

 Certain datasets are best managed collectively.
 These datasets tend to be dynamic and have more than one steward.

 Trailheads are great examples of this.
-They receive frequent updates and are governed by a variety of entities including cities and towns, counties, land trusts, preserves, BLM, USFS, State Parks, National Parks, etc. Because of this, it can be a challenge to keep this layer current in the SGID.
+They receive frequent updates and are governed by a variety of entities including cities and towns, counties, land trusts, land preservation goups, BLM, USFS, State Parks, National Parks, etc. Because of this, it can be a challenge to keep this layer current in the SGID.
 But, what if we used a collaborative approach to manage this data?

 ### OpenStreetMap and Collective Stewardship